DylanMeeus/springboot_jwt_blog/_posts/2015-09-04-an-introduction-to-microservices-part-1.markdown

 ## What is a microservice?
 A microservice is an **isolated**, **loosely-coupled** unit of development that works on a **single concern**.
 This is similar to the old "Unix" way of doing things: do one thing, and do it well.
 Matters such as how to "combine" whatever is provided by the service are left to higher layers or to policy.
 This usually means that microservices tend to avoid interdependencies: if one microservice has a hard requirement for other microservices, then you should ask yourself if it makes sense to make them all part of the same unit.

+{% include tweet_quote.html quote_text="A microservice is an isolated, loosely-coupled unit of development that works on a single concern." %}

 ![Typical microservices diagram](https://cdn.auth0.com/blog/microservices/Microservices2.png)